 What is a focused low-cost strategy?

 A focused low-cost strategy is when the firm focuses on a narrow customer segment and provides low-cost services and products.
 They are able to improve their costs by focusing on a narrow market.
 They leverage experience, and predictability to be able to offer low-costs.
-Examples include marketing agencies who focus solely on real-estate agents.
+Examples include marketing agencies that focus solely on real estate agents.
 These agencies sell products and services that at a very low-cost (often $50-99/month) that other agencies have problems competing against.
 They reduce operational complexity – which gives them a cost advantage.
 By reducing operational complexity, the firm can lower the speed-to-market, and manufacturing costs.

 What is a focused differentiation strategy?

 All 5 strategies have pros and cons.
 The most important take-away is that the firm should really understand which strategic position they fall under, and which they should be in.
-By understanding where they are situated in, they can figure out what tactics they should employ to maintain a strategic advantage.
+By understanding where they are situated, they can figure out what tactics they should employ to maintain a strategic advantage.